iam-roger-io/3scale-backup/README-en_US.md

 The script will generate two folders:

-- *./ocp/*: Contains the secrets and configmaps obtained during the backup process.
+- *./ocp/*: Contains the secrets, configmaps and CRDs obtained during the backup process.
 - *./dump/*: Holds the database and filesystem dumps from the system-store.

 ## Restore